Golden Horseshoe

 Ignoring the historic district

-Even golfers with no interest in history often find the restored village interesting for two hours; do not dismiss it without trying the walk.
+Even golfers with no interest in history often find the restored village interesting for two hours; Do not dismiss it without trying the walk.

 • !